 It’s impossible to study oceanography without looking at maps, so it is important to recognize the strengths and weaknesses of the types of maps you might encounter.
 It is difficult to accurately represent a three-dimensional spherical object like the Earth on a flat, two-dimensional map or chart.
 Therefore, two-dimensional maps are distorted in representing the Earth’s true area, direction, distance, and shape.
 Only a globe is accurate in all of these variables, but globes are impractical to use in the field, and impossible to reproduce in a book.
 Because of these limitations, we use different map projections to represent the Earth, depending on the needs of the presenter.
 Below are some of the more common map projections used in oceanography.

-maps present data as a 3D relief map to show ocean features (Figure 2.3.5).
+Physiographic maps present bathymetry data as a 3D relief map to show ocean features (Figure 2.3.5).
 It is important to note that they tend to show significant vertical exaggeration.
-In the example below, there are several hundred kilometers of coastline, while the change in depth from the to the seafloor is only a few km.
+In the example below, there are several hundred kilometers of coastline, while the change in depth from the continental shelf to the seafloor is only a few km.

 - For more on map projections: https://www.axismaps.com/guide/general/map-projections/

 - Examples of many types of map projections: https://en.wikipedia.org/wiki/List_of_map_projections

 a map projection where latitude and longitude are both represented as straight, parallel lines intersecting at right angles (2.3)

 a map projection where area is retained, but there are interruptions to the continents or oceans (2.4)

 map projection that keeps latitude horizontal, but shows some convergence of longitude (2.3)

 pertains to measuring the depths of the ocean (1.4)

 the steeper part of a continental margin, that slopes down from a continental shelf towards the abyssal plain (1.2)